United vs. Air Canada: Which is the better Chase transfer partner?

 There are factors beyond the award price that are worth considering:

 • Stopovers: Air Canada allows adding a stop-over to a one-way award for only 5,000 additional miles.
-Easy.
-Advantage Air Canada.
-United offers a similar feature (“Excursionist Perk”) for free, but it is much more limited and complicated, and it only works on round trip itineraries.
+United offers a similar feature (“Excursionist Perk”) for free, but it is much more limited and complicated, and it only works on round-trip itineraries.
 On the other hand, United’s Excursionist Perk can be used in creative ways to extend your trip and use fewer miles.
-See: Maximizing (and understanding) United Excursionist PerksAdvantage United.
+See: Maximizing (and understanding) United Excursionist PerksAdvantage Air Canada (for most uses).

 Conclusion

 So, which is a better transfer partner from Chase?
 There’s no single answer.
 My recommendation is to do award searches in both programs before transferring from Chase Ultimate Rewards.
 Transfer to whichever one offers the best combination of price and other features (such as waived award change fees).
-I realize now that the answer will often be United.
+For economy awards, the best answer will often be United, but for business and first class awards it pays to look closely at Air Canada’s options as well.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.